SilentCoder4/CodeAlpha_Project_Secure_Coding_Review/README.md

     - Limit displayed data to relevant information to avoid exposing sensitive details.

 5. Use Libraries
-    - High-level libraries like Scapy can 'improve' code mantainability and security.
+    - High-level libraries like Scapy can improve code mantainability and security.
 ```

-this is a text test
-> this is the text